 We ensure that there are appropriate and proportionate controls in place to protect your personal information.
 For example, we use encryption, where appropriate, and we store data within Livestock Information Ltd’s secure network and cloud environment.
 We also limit and control who has access to the personal information we hold through administrative, technical and physical access controls.

 Where we use third party suppliers or partners to process personal data we put a contract in place that sets out our expectations and requirements, especially regarding how they manage and securely transfer the personal information and fully comply with all applicable data protection legislation.

-Livestock Information Ltd’s own systems and storage are within the European Economic Area (EEA).
-Some of our suppliers or partners process personal information on our behalf outside the EEA, where a recognised data security protocol and safeguards are in place between the EU/UK and the third country.
+Livestock Information Ltd’s own systems and storage are within the UK and EEA.
+Some of our suppliers or partners process personal information on our behalf outside the EEA, where a recognised data security protocol and safeguards are in place between the UK and that country.

 We use information you provide to us through your various interactions with Livestock Information Ltd to keep the personal information we hold about you up to date.